bizhishui/bizhishui.github.io/_posts/2017-03-01-Gnuplot-Notes.md

     #suppose we have two columns (x,f(x), where 0<x<20, with the following scripts can manipulate with corrected range
     f(value, left, right) = (value < left || value > right ?
 1/0 : value)
     plot 'input.dat' using (f($1, 3, 7)):2, 'input.dat' using (f($1, 5, 9)):2

+    #gnuplot plot data from two files: in one x coordinate, in other y
+    plot "< join TubeTotalForce.txt GeometricParameters.txt"  using 14:4
 ```